1,000+ Opportunities

 The yearly deadline for grant proposals is December 15th.

-Based on current listing details, eligibility includes: Non-profit organizations in Kentucky; proposals must be submitted through the KVMA.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations in Kentucky; proposals must be submitted through the KVMA.
+Confirm the full requirements in the official notice before applying.